inside.ewu.edu

 Pre-requisites: graduate standing or permission of the instructor.

-This course provides information regarding the etiology and characteristics of disorders of the laryngeal and resonance systems.
-Assessment and treatment of loudness, pitch, vocal and resonance problems are presented.
+Provides information regarding the etiology and characteristics of disorders of the laryngeal and resonance systems.
+Assessment and treatment of loudness, pitch, vocal, and resonance problems are presented.

-The purpose of this class is to develop an understanding of the anatomy and physiology of speech production, and assessment and treatment methods for motor speech disorders.
-Differential diagnoses will be stressed in discussion of etiology and basic characteristics of motor speech disorders.
+Develops an understanding of the anatomy and physiology of speech production, and assessment and treatment methods for motor speech disorders.
+Differential diagnoses are stressed in discussion of etiology and basic characteristics of motor speech disorders.

 Pre-requisites: graduate standing or permission of the instructor.

-This course is an advanced study of current theories, issues, problems and treatment approaches in the area of stuttering.
+An advanced study of current theories, issues, problems, and treatment approaches in the area of stuttering.

 CMSD 558S.
 NEUROGENIC DISORDERS OF LANGUAGE AND COGNITION II.
 2 Credits.